Executor Plugins

 - Restores the target name in the response question back to the original name.

-- Appends a
+- Prepends a

-CNAME original -> targetrecord in the answers.
+CNAME original -> targetrecord to the answers.

 Typical Uses